honux77/ubox-msx/docs/tools.md

 | n bytes | map data (n-bit per tile, default 8-bit), may be compressed |
 | m bytes | entity data (ends with 0xff) |

-The output by default it is an C include file.
+The output by default is a C include file.

 For example:
 ```